thewca/wca-regulations/wca-regulations-2012.md

   - 1e2) Each competitor shall be available for judging, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1f) Each event must have one or more scramblers.
 Exception: puzzles that are not scrambled
   - 1f1) A scrambler applies scramble sequences to prepare solved puzzles for attempts.
   - 1f2) Each competitor shall be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.
+[NOTE: Depending on how you read it, I think the use of “shall” here sounds either really snobby, or really dictatorial >.< It makes me imagine some rich, stuck-up douche turning up their nose, or else some power-crazy king throwing around his authority.
+I think “must” would be better.]
 - 1g) Each event must have one or more score takers.
   - 1g1) A score taker is responsible for compiling results.
-  - 1g2) Any change to the result on a score sheet must be made the discretion of the WCA Delegate.
+  - 1g2) Any change to the result on a score sheet must be made at the discretion of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into heats.
   - 1h1) Scramblers for a round must not scramble for competitors in their own heat before they have finished all of their attempts for the round.
 Scramblers and judges must not see or judge any scrambles from their heat that they have not attempted yet.
   - 1h2) Competitors in the same heat must use the same scramble sequences.
 Different heats must use different scramble sequences.